eReuse/devicehub-teal/docs/tags.rst

 As for the actual implementation, you cannot unlink them.

-Devicehub users can design, generate and print tags, manually setting an ID and an tag provider.
-Future Devicehub versions can allow parametrizing an ID generator.

-Note that these virtual tags don't have to forcefully be printed or have a physical representation (this is not imposed at system level).
+Devicehub users can design, generate and print tags, manually setting an ID and a tag provider.
+Note though that these virtual tags don't have to forcefully be printed or have a physical representation (this is not imposed at system level).

 eTags
 *****